 Sample Outbound Text Message

 Do you have a list of clients who have provided you with permission to contact them?
 Reach out to your contact list by texting them the provided sample message.
-(Please contact your about how to do this within CommunityConnect Labs platform).
+(Please contact your Community Motivator Administrator about how to do this within CommunityConnect Labs’ platform).

 Social Media